tmg0/joycon/README.md

 Easy way to switch `hosts` / `kube/config` (maybe something else) by a single command.

-Do not provide released packages for different platforms at recent.
+Do not provide released packages for different platforms yet.

 ```bash
 sudo joycon